-Kristen Donelle Livengood is the Parkway Playhouse Managing Director.
-She is also the Creator and Director of Get the Hook, Parkway Playhouse’s teen improv comedy troupe.
+Kristen Donelle Livengood is the Parkway Playhouse Operations Manager.
+She is also the Creator and Director of “Get the Hook”, Parkway Playhouse’s teen improv comedy troupe.
 Kristen enjoys teaching acting and improvisational comedy to students of all ages.
-Other interests include acting, improvisational comedy, singing, dancing, directing, and writing.
+Other interests include acting, improvisational comedy, singing, dancing, and directing.
 She received a Bachelor of Arts Degree from the University of North Carolina at Greensboro.

 “I knew that I was interested in performances when, as a young child I could become completely engrossed by someone singing on television.
 I discovered I was passionate about theatre when I saw The Trestle at Pope Lick Creek for a class credit in college and was rendered so speechless after seeing what theatre could be, that I changed my major the next week.
 I’ve been obsessed ever since.”
-She lives in Asheville with her husband.

-Director of Education
+Director of Education and Outreach

-Parkway Playhouse Junior Teaching Artists
+Parkway Playhouse Junior Teachers